ArmanVelani/3-AxisAccelerometer/index.md

 ### September 18th, 2018 (Week 03)

+Today the project Schedule was due.
+My schedule basically includes all the dates in need in order to finish my Project on time.
+Also I told Mr. Medri about the group I would prefer in future.
+I selected Gursehaj and Shubham as i am already in a group with them for my software class.
+Gursehaj is currently working on a Barometric Pressure Sensor (model) whereas Shubham is working on Temperature Sensor ( model).
+In future we will connect all the sensors in order to used it as an extended attachment for Drones.
+It might be Published by our company we named as SAG Droning.
+(Shubham, Arman, Gursehaj Droning)

+Hopes up!
+Seeking for the best...

 ### September 11th, 2018 (Week 02)

+Today I picked a sensor topic to work on.
+I selected a triple Axis Acceleerometer(MMA8451).
+This sensor is used in order to determine the x, y and z axis of a device it is attached on.
+I also submitted a proper proposal to my instruction Mr. Kristain Medri.

 ### September 04th, 2018 (Week 01)

+Here I tested and Blinked an led on my Raspberry Pi 3.
+Althought it was not done on time due to personal Reason, I did not blog about it.
+The process i followed and other details are [here](https://six0four.github.io/ceng317/wk01.html).

 ##Parts Order Invoice
 Raspberry Pi model B+ ultimate Kit- $141.47